Welshy92/jacobs-tech-tips/docs/testing.md

 * Hamburger menu not working on maintenance.html.
 Class tag spelling corrected to fix it.

-*h2 text too spread out on mobile views of maintenance.html and links.html.
+* h2 text too spread out on mobile views of maintenance.html and links.html.
 Caused by .content styling. move the text alignment to target specific elements of .content as opposed to whole class.

+* Form on index.html doesn't get the same level of padding as the rest of the content.
+Added specific padding to their class + elements.

 ### **Known Bugs**

-Form on index.html doesn't get the same level of padding as the rest of the content.